Season Selection process

 What is the Student Spotlight Series?

-This is a four-show series selected by the Season Selection Committee in conversation with Students (grad/undergrad) with a studio production aesthetic, and a shorter process.
+This is a flexible series selected by the Season Selection Committee in conversation with Students (grad/undergrad) with a studio production aesthetic in mind.
 The series spotlights student interests, both cultural and artistic, allowing for a greater multiplicity of voices and subjects explored.
-This is a more flexible format that encourages student leadership and initiative and celebrates student engagement and agency.
-Student proposals ALL go to the Season Selection Committee and are selected from the same set of Six Guiding Priorities, and faculty gives annual parameters based on pedagogical needs and resources of various areas.
+This series encourages student leadership and initiative and celebrates student engagement and agency.
+Student proposals ALL go to the Season Selection Committee and are selected from the same set of Six Guiding Priorities, and considers parameters based on pedagogical needs and resources of various areas indentified by the faculty.

 We expect these titles will include opportunities for both undergraduate and graduate